jbprek/KafkaWorks/udemy-certification/questions/04-producer.md

 2. 3
 3. 0
 4. 1

-Explanation

-acks=all and min.insync.replicas=2 means we must have at least 2 brokers up for the partition to be available

 ## Question 18:
 What happens if you write the following code in your producer?